Home » Engineering » electronic & communication engineering » All about Radio (wireless) broadcasting,Transmission and reception

 In the vast landscape of technological advancements, few inventions have had as profound an impact on communication as radio.
 The ability to transmit and receive information wirelessly has not only revolutionized the way we access news and entertainment but has also played a pivotal role in connecting the world.
 This blog explores the fascinating history of radio broadcasting, delving into the principles of transmission and reception that have shaped this transformative medium.

-- Modulator: Here the modulation of the signal occurs.
-A local oscillator generates high frequency waves called ‘carrier’.
-The signal modulates the carrier or the signal is superimposed on the carrier.
-The resultant waves are called radio waves or modulated waves.
+• Modulator: Here, the signal undergoes modulation.
+A local oscillator generates high-frequency waves called the ‘carrier’.
+The signal modulates the carrier, or you can say the signal is superimposed on the carrier.
+The resulting waves are called radio waves or modulated waves.

 2. Transmission